thingsdb/ThingsDB/gke/README.md

 ## Setup nodes

 We can now test if ThingsDB is working.
-To do this we use `kubectl` port forwarding to create a connection to ThingsDB.
+To do this we use `kubectl port-forward` to create a connection to ThingsDB.

 ```bash
 kubectl port-forward thingsdb-0 9210:9210
 ```

-This will bind the local port `9210` to the HTTP port on the first ThingsDB node and allows for sending POST requests to query ThingsDB.
+Connections made to the local port `9210` are now forwarded to the HTTP port of the Pod that is running the first ThingsDB node and allows for sending POST requests to query ThingsDB.

 **Tip:** As an alternative, you might want to bind to client port `9200` and use [ThingsDB GUI](http://github.com/thingsdb/ThingsGUI/releases/latest) instead of CURL in a terminal.

 ```bash
 curl --location --request POST 'http://localhost:9210/thingsdb' \